Sam Hague: Career

 Five years after Hague sold the troupe, on an expedition to the Minstrel Troupe Owners Symposium in October 1879, he was introduced to his future wife, Clare Thiele.

 By 1881, Hague owned a white minstrel troupe composed of British players, Sam Hague's Operatic British Minstrels.
 The British had a reputation in America for not being as apt at portraying caricatured black roles or performing comedy bits.
 In response, Sam Hague's British Minstrels stressed their musical abilities and their refined costumes and sets.
 Only the endmen wore blackface, and the troupe did no base comedy.
 George Primrose and William H. West adopted Hague's idea and sparked a new trend in minstrelsy.

-The twice-married Hague died January 7, 1901 at home in Liverpool, leaving a wife and adopted daughter.
+The twice-married Hague died January 7, 1901, at home in Liverpool.
+He left a wife and adopted daughter.